We are committed to working with all families seeking an affordable, values-based, Catholic education.

 Conwell-Egan Catholic High School offers a number of ways to make Catholic education affordable to our students, who come to us from Bucks County, Northeast Philadelphia, and central New Jersey communities located in Burlington and Mercer County, including Trenton, Ewing, Hamilton, and Lawrenceville Townships.

-The award is $2,000.00 one year scholarship that is applied directly to tuition.
+The award is $2,000 one-year scholarship that is applied directly to tuition.

 Selection of the scholarship award will be determined by the Duffy family and any members of a committee chosen by them.

-Gifts for Gwyn offers two separate scholarships, one to a current CEC Student, and one to a Holy Family Regional Student headed to CEC for the class of 2023.
-See details and both applications below.
+Gifts from Gwyn offers two separate scholarships, one to a current CEC student, and one to a Holy Family Regional student headed to CEC for the Class of 2028.

 Eligibility For Holy Family Students